Dr. Subhasis Ghosh

 ghosh@jsu.edu

-Dr. Subhasis Ghosh is an Assistant Professor at the Department of Chemistry and Geosciences, Jacksonville State University.
-He is a Geoscientist specialized in quantitative geospatial research, with formal training in Earth System Science (interdisciplinary), Physical Geography, Geoinformatics, and Urban Planning & Development.
-His work encompasses diverse interests, including (but not limited to) Urbanization, Weather-Climate Modelling, Geospatial Data Science, Remote Sensing, GIS, GeoAI, Drones (UAS), Human-Environment Interactions, Climate Variability and Community Resilience, Hazards and Disaster Management (Natural and Human-Induced).
+Dr. Subhasis Ghosh is a Geoscientist specialized in quantitative geospatial research, with formal training in Earth System Science (interdisciplinary), Physical Geography, Geoinformatics, and Urban Planning & Development.
+His work encompasses diverse interests, including (but not limited to) Remote Sensing of the natural and built environment, Weather-Climate research, Geospatial Data Science, GIS, and Drone (UAS) applications.

 He is also actively engaged in various leadership, community service, and outreach activities within and off campus.
 At present, he serves as the Vice Chair of the Regional Development and Planning Specialty Group of the American Association of Geographers (AAG).
 He enjoys mentoring students and helping them discover their true potential.